kevin8888888888888/DiscordUnitConverter/README.md

 * https://github.com/Rapptz/discord.py/tree/rewrite/examples
 * [The Discord.py Discord server](https://discordapp.com/invite/r3sSKJJ)

-## Memes

-Actually, I developed this bot before I was aware of the metric memes, but now that I've noticed and now that people have brought this to my attention, a few of them belong here, don't they?
-Send me the best ones so that I can include a !memes command in the future ;)

 ## Contributors
 A few people voluntarily contributed to the Unit Corrector!
 Thanks a ton to: